Ben Hornby: Coaching career

 Upon retiring in 2012, Hornby began his coaching career as the junior development coach for St. George before becoming an assistant to the first grade side in later years.
-In 2020, Hornby joined the South Sydney Rabbitohs club as the Development Coach.
-Since 2021, he has been the assistant coach to Wayne Bennett.
+In 2020, Hornby joined the South Sydney Rabbitohs club as the development coach.
+Since 2021, he was the assistant coach to Wayne Bennett and later Jason Demetriou.
+On 30 April 2024, Hornby was named as interim head coach at South Sydney after the club sacked Demetriou following a string of poor results which saw South Sydney at the bottom of the table.